By Dr. Jack Wheeler

 All photos by Jack Wheeler

-or the past three weeks, in our exploration of the greatest mountains of the Himalayas, we’ve learned the route to Everest, Lhotse, and Cho Oyu, that to Makalu and Kanchenjunga, and to Manaslu and Annapurna.
-In our final route, we’ll explore Dhaulagiri – and two fascinating regions nearby.
+In our exploration of the greatest mountains of the Himalayas, we’ve learned the route to Everest, Lhotse, and Cho Oyu, that to Makalu and Kanchenjunga, and to Manaslu and Annapurna.
+In our final route, we’ll explore Dhaulagiri – and the Tibetan Kingdom of Lo.

 We overflew the Annapurna Circuit along the north side of the Annapurna Range, then dropped down into that huge valley starting at the “M” in Mustang, and around to the gash starting to the left of “A” in Annapurna, to go up into the Annapurna Sanctuary.